wravoc/harden-freebsd/README.md

 ### Digital Art
-All Original Digital Artists recieve automatic Copyright.
+All Original Digital Artists receive automatic Copyright.
 * Supplemental License [here](digital%20art/Quadhelion%20Engineering%20Universal%20Digital%20Art%20License.md)
 * QHE Wallpapers meet the [FreeBSD Foundation Trademark Usage Terms and Conditions](https://freebsdfoundation.org/legal/trademark-usage-terms-and-conditions/) where most FreeBSD digital art does not.
 * An original digital art creation containing the FreeBSD Logo under T&C, the larger work is thus automatically copyrighted worldwide and may not be distributed, shared, or altered.